phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 > bootimage build --target x86_64-blog_os.json
 ```

-The tool also recompiles your kernel using `cargo xbuild`, so it will automatically pick up any changes you make.
+You see that the tool recompiles your kernel using `cargo xbuild`, so it will automatically pick up any changes you make.
+Afterwards it compiles the bootloader, which might take a while.
+Like all crate dependencies it is only built once and then cached, so subsequent builds will be much faster.
+Finally, `bootimage` combines the bootloader and your kernel to a bootable disk image.

-After executing the command, you should see a file named `bootimage-blog_os.bin` in your `target/x86_64-blog_os/debug` directory.
-This file is a bootable disk image.
+After executing the command, you should see a bootable disk image named `bootimage-blog_os.bin` in your `target/x86_64-blog_os/debug` directory.
 You can boot it in a virtual machine or copy it to an USB drive to boot it on real hardware.
 (Note that this is not a CD image, which have a different format, so burning it to a CD doesn't work).

 #### How does it work?
 The `bootimage` tool performs the following steps behind the scenes: